Innovative learning tool for Jordan’s deaf children

 In Jordan, illiteracy affects 80 per cent of deaf children, many of whom don’t attend school.
 This impacts massively their lives, including their ability to access medical services and eventually, work.

 Martha was developed as a home-based interactive educational tool using visual cards to teach children to read and write in formal sign language and Arabic.
 The innovators have also developed a companion application using virtual reality videos for more engaged learning.
-The name ‘Martha’ was inspired by Martha’s Vineyard, an island off the United States, where four per cent of the population are deaf.
-Out of respect for this minority, all inhabitants speak sign language.
+The name ‘Martha’ was inspired by Martha’s Vineyard, an island off the United States, home to one of the earliest known deaf communities in the United States.